sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 04-07-2018

+- https://robertheaton.com/2018/07/02/stylish-browser-extension-steals-your-internet-history/ "Stylish" browser extension is a piece of shit: steals all your internet history

 # 03-07-2018

 - https://remotemarketing.org/4-million/ Really cool feedback about their road to $4 million ARR